sibalonat/board-spa/README.md

 For the column create there is a html that gets added to the dom every time one condition is true through computed - they shine in these type of scenarios.

 Ive used SASS or SCSS for this project.
 Due to how long have i been using Tailwind the first impression after some time, SASS seemed quite useless.
 But i believe that scoping and some other addition of varible inheritance get the job done pretty well.
 I started by criziting the library to actually after finishing thinking that css, is to premature.
 So it maybe how you learn.
-I have always used css.
-Define one class for one element.
-SASS created some situation where i needed to repeat the code in cases where i found it difficult to understand why would it inherit some early parts of the code.
-It simply didnt make sense.
-But surely, after working for two days, you get to understand the library better, and become more versed.

 #